ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/worked_examples.md

 This page shows two worked examples of how to use `pyrealm` to make predictions using the P Model.

-The first example uses a single point but the second shows howthe package can be used with array data.
+The first example uses a single point but the second shows how the package can be used with array data.
 The `pyrealm` package uses the `numpy` package and expects arrays of data to be be passed to all inputs.
 Input arrays can be a single scalar value, but all non-scalar inputs must be **arrays with the same shape**: the `pyrealm` packages does